trueos/trueos-docs/trueos-handbook/advanced.rst

 .. figure:: images/cd2a.png

 To begin the installation, press :kbd:`Enter`.
-The server installation will proceed as described in :ref:`Using the Text Installer`,
+The server installation will then display the screen shown in
+:numref:`Figure %s: Select Installation Disk <text3a>` and proceed as described in :ref:`Using the Text Installer`.

 .. index:: dualboot